 “I thank you all for giving me the opportunity to reconnect with my boy and my family.
 I still am camera shy.
 [My boy] is 3, his name is Salvador.
 This was real cool thing for Christmas, holidays, Thanksgiving.
 He bugs my girl about [watching] the video every day.
 Thank you.”Read More See the video

-Students receiving a certificate of recognition from the Mayor’s Office thanking them for giving back to their community and a certificate from Reading Legacies thanking them for their commitment to the children and our program.
+Students receiving a certificate of recognition at the end of semester celebration thanking them for giving back to their community and for their commitment to the children and our program.

 Judy is a survivor.
 After coming through both a cancer diagnosis and the death of her husband within a year, Judy was determined to give back.
 That determination ultimately lead her to the Reading Legacies program at CCA San Diego Correctional Facility in San Diego, Calif.